Trading In Futures At A Glance

 Of course, traders will always need to be on the lookout for false breakouts when pursuing this type of strategy good money management and stoploss placement will also play a big part.

-Futures Trading FAQ:
+Futures Trading FAQs:

 In commodity markets, this kind of trade is often to trade expectations about the supply chain i.e. shortages, gluts etc. Spread trading is also popular in interest rates and bond futures as traders take positions anticipating changes in the shape of the yield curve that maps short and long-term borrowing costs.